king-11/gossip-glomers/broadcast/README.md

   - Stops the gossip ticker.
   - Cancels the context to terminate all goroutines.

-This implementation ensures a robust and efficient broadcast server that handles concurrency and resource management effectively.
+This implementation ensures a robust and efficient broadcast server that handles concurrency and resource management effectively, with optimized batching for neighbor gossip and periodic global dissemination via random-node gossip.